 CONNECT SF ASKS WHAT TRANSPORTATION FUTURE WE WANT FOR SAN FRANCISCO.
 SUBWAY VISION PROVIDES FRAMEWORK FOR MAJOR TRANSIT INVESTMENTS Connect SF is a long range effort to define the desired and achievable transportation future for San Francisco.
 Launched in 2016, it is a partnership of San Francisco's key planning and transportation agencies and the Mayor's Office, including the Transportation Authority, the SFMTA, San Francisco Planning, and OEWD.
 The effort will produce a roadmap to arrive at that future, including policies, planning, project development, and funding strategies.
 The key outputs for the program include a vision document, a longterm transit study, a freeway and street traffic management study, a major update to the SFTP, and an update to the Transportation Element of the San Francisco General Plan.
 The Connect SF team has developed a scenario-planning approach that will engage a diverse set of stakeholders to understand potential future alternatives.
-In 2017, this process will produce an agreed upon 50-year vision
+In 2017, this process will produce an agreed upon 50-year vision for transportation that will inform all of the components described above.

-Subway Vision team collected more than 2,600 ideas from San Franciscans about where they wanted to see new subway lines. ▲ for transportation that will inform all of the components described above.
+The Subway Vision team collected more than 2,600 ideas from San Franciscans about where they wanted to see new subway lines. ▲